AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/prefer-destructured-optionals.md

 - **Grouping related optional parameters** - Optional parameters are collected in a single destructured object rather than scattered across the signature
 - **Clear visual separation** - Required parameters are distinct from optional ones, making the function contract easier to understand
 - **Better maintainability** - Adding or removing optional parameters doesn't affect required parameters.
-It's easier to maintain a function if the changing the order of the parameters doesn't affect the function signature.
+It's easier to maintain a function if changing the order of the parameters doesn't affect the function signature.
 - **Improved type safety** - Optional parameters in a destructured object are easier to type correctly

 ## Examples